Super Bowl Parlay Betting

 With all that made clear, a Super Bowl parlay is simply a parlay bet made on a single game: the Super Bowl.

-Now that we have a sense of what Super Bowl parlays are, we can start to look ahead to Super Bowl LVIII.
-This game will be played on February 11th in Las Vegas, Nevada and the matchup has been established.
-The defending champion Kansas City Chiefs will be going head-to-head with the San Francisco 49ers, who were widely considered the favourite entering the playoffs.
-It is sure to be a dynamic battle, and bettors already are keeping their eye on the many lines that are popping up for the game.
+Now that we have a sense of what Super Bowl parlays are, we can start to look ahead to Super Bowl LX.
+This game will be played on February 8th in Santa Clara, and the matchup is locked in.
+Bettors are gearing up to start crafting some parlays on the Seahawks vs. Patriots rematch.

 The Super Bowl is the most popular American sporting event for betting, with millions of different wagers placed on the game.
 Many of these wagers include parlay bets.
 Because the Super Bowl is only one game, they are same-game parlay bets.
 That means there can’t be two Moneyline bets in a Super Bowl parlay.